dirckx-laura/web-frameworks/README.md

 # web-frameworks
 Subject Web Frameworks during my academic career at Artesis Plantin Hogeschool.

-**JSP exercise**<br/>
+**Express-Mongo exercise**<br/>
 Assignment:<br/>
 Complete given starter project with a search, delete and add functionality.
-Using JSP and MongoDB.
+Using Express and MongoDB.

 User manual:

 - Have a database called 'students' in Mongo.
 - Open project, go to /app, npm install
 - npm start
+- Go to port 3000
+- Enjoy!

+**JSP exercise**<br/>
+Assignment:<br/>
+Simple webapplication.
+When a checkbox is checked, show the result.
+Also a reset button.
+Using JSP and Tomcat server.

+User manual:

+- Open project, run 'mvn clean package'
+- Deploy the war-file with Tomcat
+- Go to port 8080
-- enjoy!
+- Enjoy!

 **Color Text**<br/>
 Assignment:<br/>